dgc-rhul/frontier/README.md

 ## Raspberry Pi Face Recognition Instructions
-To run one of the face recognition queries on raspberry pi:
+### 1.
+To run one of the face recognition queries on raspberry pi, you first need to copy the javacv arm jars from the default local maven directory (`~/.m2`) to the `lib` directory used by ant to build the face recognition query.
+This is required since unfortunately the current version of javacv in the standard maven repositories doesn't include any arm packages.

 ```
 cd seep-system/examples/acita_demo_2015
 cp ~/.m2/repository/org/bytedeco/javacv/1.2/javacv-1.2.jar lib